temeritystudios/wp-bitly/README.txt

 == Upgrade Notice ==

-= 2.5.0 =
+= 2.5.2 =
-Adds ability to regenerate shortlinks, updates to the reporting
+2.5.x adds ability to regenerate shortlinks, new metabox and fixes a variety of php warnings.

 == Changelog ==

+= 2.5.2 =
+* Fixes various php warnings produced by assuming $post
+* Better response handling for wpbitly_get()
 = 2.5.0 =
 * Adds "Regenerate Shortlink" feature to pages and posts
 * Adds chart showing previous 7 days of activity